 Wildlife in Greece

 Greece is a pretty big place.
-With as many as 6000 islands as well as the mainland, there’s plenty of wild and wonderful places to visit on a Greek nature vacation.
+With as many as 6000 islands as well as the mainland, and unexpectedly mountainous regions (you can find out more about the mountains of Greece in our mountain vacation guide) there are plenty of wild and wonderful places to visit on a Greek nature vacation.

 Where to see dolphins in Greece

 Dolphins play an important role in Greek history and mythology.
 Look out for mosaics and other artwork featuring them all over the country.
 They were revered as sacred by the gods Apollo and Aphrodite and were also the messengers of Poseidon.